 The Company will provide temporary transfer operators a room and will pay operators a meal allowance as outlined under the Meal Allowance provision for the first 30 days.
 The meal allowance period commences when temporary transfer operators leave their home terminal and continues until they return to their home terminal or the transfer becomes permanent.
-However, the transfer period will commence when the operator(s) arrive at the temporary transfer location and become fresh for assignment and will continue until the operator leaves the location either on assignment or DHOC to/towards their home domicile.

 - (h) Posting of Sign-up Lists.
 In all locations where an extraboard is established, current temporary transfer and charter lists will be posted during the week following the final awarding of bids at each general bid.
 New lists will be posted upon request at a location. - (i) Layover.
 Upon being released from an assignment at an away-from-home location, an extraboard operator becomes eligible for meal allowance.
 Meal allowances will begin to accumulate beginning 24 hours after being released from an assignment and will continue until the operator arrives home or is booked off.
-Meal allowance will be paid in each 24-hour period as follows:

-24 to 25 hours from the time

-an Operator goes to bed......\$7.50

-26 to 33 hours from the time

-an Operator goes to bed.....\$18.00

-34 to 42 hours from the time

-an Operator goes to bed.....\$30.00
+Meal allowance will be paid in each 24-hour period as follows: - 24 to 25 hours from the time an Operator goes to bed ........\$7.50 - 26 to 33 hours from the time an Operator goes to bed .......\$18.00 - 34 to 42 hours from the time an Operator goes to bed .......\$30.00

 For subsequent 24 hour periods see Article O-8 Meal Allowance.